itsmeabela/itsmeabela/README.md

 - 👋 Hi, I’m Abel
 - 👀 I’m interested in web developing
-- 🌱 I’m currently learning c.s
+- 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on any web dev
 - 📫 How to reach me abelrobel7@gmail.com